jacobmrtn/pco-dark-mode-updates/Development Preview 0.5.md

 -   Updated styling for the "Bulk Edit" icon hover color

 **Changes (Plans Page)**
-- Added styling for the "Occasionally Used" section in the settings menu
+- Added styling for the "Occasionally Used" section in the  plans settings menu `(Plans > Actions > Settings)`